ros-visualization/oculus_rviz_plugins/README.md

 rviz_oculus
 ===========

 Contains the Oculus Display for RViz.
-To build, you need the Oculus SDK.
+To build, you will need the [Oculus SDK](developer.oculusvr.com).

 This plugin is based on [OgreOculus](https://bitbucket.org/rajetic/ogreoculus) (C++) and [OsgOculusViewer](https://github.com/bjornblissing/osgoculusviewer) (GLSL shaders).